caryoscelus/rainynite-studio/README.md

 - [qt](https://www.qt.io/)

+Runtime renderer dependency:

+- [Inkscape](https://inkscape.org/) - used to render SVG output of RainyNite "renderer"; can be replaced with other command line SVG renderer

 Build process
 -------------

-- rainy-morph (nothing special: just cmake build)
+- rainy-morph (nothing special: just cmake build & install)
-- core library (`git submodule update --init`, then normal build)
+- core library (`git submodule update --init`, then normal build & install)
-- tool (regular cmake build)
+- tool (regular cmake build; can be used directly from build directory or installed)
-- studio (regular cmake build)
+- studio (same as tool)